 3. Does the iPhone have video stabilization?

-Yes, both front and rear-facing cameras have the video stabilization feature that reduces camera shakes.
+Yes, both the front and rear-facing cameras of iPhone have the video stabilization feature that reduces camera shakes.
 This option also enables you to use longer exposure times, but it can only be helpful if you are keeping your phone relatively steady.

 4. Why is the video stabilization option grayed out in iMovie?